 What makes the humble Chelsea boot so popular?
 Predominantly, its ability to seamlessly transition between both the casual and formal wardrobe.
-They can be worn with a suit just as well as a pair of jeans, with the only rule being that they should be well looked after to retain their polished appeal.
+Men’s Chelsea boots can be worn with a suit just as well as a pair of jeans, with the only rule being that they should be well looked after to retain their polished appeal.

-With an illustrious ancestry extending back to the British monarchy, its design being conceived by J. Sparks-Hall, Queen Victoria’s personal shoemaker.
-The Chelsea boot (which wasn’t named as such in the early days) proved popular with horse riders due to their durable nature and lack of laces to risk getting tangled.
+With an illustrious ancestry extending back to the British monarchy, the Chelsea boot design was conceived by J. Sparks-Hall, Queen Victoria’s personal shoemaker.
+Chelsea boots (which wasn’t named as such in the early days) proved popular with horse riders due to their durable nature and lack of laces to risk getting tangled.